jdlaurence/xromm-tools/README.md

 Overall, the motivation for performing these operations outside of Maya is to increase **reproducibility**, **transparency**, and **ease of batch processing** in XROMM projects.

-## What is this? (and what isn't it?)
-This toolbox replicates the core functionality of the MayaTools shelf and introduces a workflow for the batch processing of XROMM data.
-Importantly, Maya is still required in a key step in the workflow, and we suggest retaining Maya and MayaTools as resource for both 'sanity-checks' and visualizations.

 ## Instructions